GKrotkov/stable_kraken/README.md

-This is a back-end scouting data compiler for the 2023 FRC Charged Up season written in R
+This is a back-end scouting data processer for the 2023 FRC Charged Up season written in R